-A very serious topic, Munchausen by proxy, which I touched upon in my interview with WMHT, is currently being addressed by Mito Action.
+A very serious topic, Munchausen by proxy and/or medical abuse, which I touched upon in my interview with WMHT, is currently being addressed by Mito Action.

 I received a newsletter from Cristy Balcells the exec. director of Mito Action today, 7/17/13.
 If anyone has gone through / is going through this traumatic nightmare please contact Cristy directly at firstname.lastname@example.org

 THANK YOU, MITOACTION!!!

 Latest from the BLAZE on Justina Pelletier

 YOU MUST WATCH and help spread the word!

 A family walks into the world-renowned Boston Children’s Hospital,

 hoping to find a successful course of treatment for their acutely ill

 child.
 Thousands of families carry the same hopes through those same